Learn how the ART and the courts review government decisions in Australia, and understand which path is best for your situation.

 Purpose | Ensures fairness and accountability in government decisions | Ensures decisions are made according to the law |

-Both the ART and the courts play vital roles in ensuring that government decisions are fair and follow the law.
+Both the ART and the courts play vital roles in ensuring government decisions are fair and follow the law.
 The ART offers a flexible, accessible review process where decisions can be re-evaluated with fresh evidence.
 On the other hand, the courts act as a safeguard, making sure that all decisions are legally sound and that no one, not even government bodies, is above the law.